Halen84/RDR2-Native-Menu-Base/README.md

 # Help & Info
 - script.cpp would be where to look first
-- The UI will look and function the best on 1920x1080 displays
-- The "SubMenus" folder is where you can put your functions for options.
+- The "Submenus" folder is where you can put your functions for options.
 Its up to you how you want to organize everything.
 - ^^^ You can also create the options in other files as long as you call it in InitializeMenu()
 - To change keybinds, see UI/menu.cpp in CheckInput()
 - UI/option.hpp is the Option class